briatte/dsr/README.md

 # Credits

 The last time I had a chance to build such a course was [10 years ago, with Ivaylo Petev](https://f.briatte.org/teaching/ida/).
 Some of the inspiration for this course dates back to that time.

+In the meantime, I have taught [a few other quantitative methods courses](https://f.briatte.org/teaching/#quanti), including some tutorials and guest lectures for [Jan Rovny's own courses](https://jan-rovny.squarespace.com/teaching).
+Some of the material for this course comes from those other ones.

 ## Inspiration